 Amendments to the standard

 IAS 37 allows the non-disclosure of information about provisions and contingent liabilities where disclosure is expected to prejudice the position of an entity in a dispute.
 In these cases IAS 37 requires that the general nature of the dispute is disclosed.
-From 1 January 2016, UK companies applying FRS 101 are required to provide additional specific numeric and narrative disclosures.
+UK companies applying FRS 101 are required to provide additional specific numeric and narrative disclosures.

 There are no disclosure exemptions from IAS 37.